Harika-SVL/Docker/notes.md

-* now delete the container
+* Now delete the container
 * Now create a new container using mount
 ```
  docker container run -d --name mysqldb --mount "source=mysqldb,target=/var/lib/mysql,type=volume" -P -e MYSQL_ROOT_PASSWORD=rootroot -e MYSQL_DATABASE=employees -e MYSQL_USER=qtdevops -e MYSQL_PASSWORD=rootroot mysql
  ```

  * As we can see the data is persisted and is attached to new container
-    + Let's use bindmount to mount /tmp on docker host to the container /tmp
+    + Let's use bindmount to mount `/tmp` on docker host to the container `/tmp`
 ```
 docker container run -d --name exp1 -v /tmp:/tmp ubuntu:22.04 sleep 1d